open-amt-cloud-toolkit/docs/docs/Docker/dockerLocal.md

 3. Set `MPS_WEB_ADMIN_USER` and `MPS_WEB_ADMIN_PASSWORD` to the desired username and password for the Sample Web UI login.

 4. Set `MPS_JWT_SECRET` to a strong secret.
-Keep track of what was chosen, it will be used below.
+Keep track of what was chosen, as it will be used below.

 ## Set Kong JSON Web Token (JWT)

-The shared secret used in Kong for JWT authentication needs to be set.
+Set the shared secret used in Kong for JWT authentication.

 1. Under the `jwt_secrets:secret` section of open-amt-cloud-toolkit\kong.yaml, add the secret used for the environmental variable  `MPS_JWT_SECRET` above.